DNA replication: Dynamics at the replication fork

 In all cases the helicase is composed of six polypeptides that wrap around only one strand of the DNA being replicated.
-The two polymerases are bound to the helicase heximer.
+The two polymerases are bound to the helicase hexamer.
 In eukaryotes the helicase wraps around the leading strand, and in prokaryotes it wraps around the lagging strand.

 As helicase unwinds DNA at the replication fork, the DNA ahead is forced to rotate.
 This process results in a build-up of twists in the DNA ahead.
-This build-up forms a torsional resistance that would eventually halt the progress of the replication fork.
+This build-up creates a torsional load that would eventually stop the replication fork.
 Topoisomerases are enzymes that temporarily break the strands of DNA, relieving the tension caused by unwinding the two strands of the DNA helix; topoisomerases (including DNA gyrase) achieve this by adding negative supercoils to the DNA helix.

 Bare single-stranded DNA tends to fold back on itself forming secondary structures; these structures can interfere with the movement of DNA polymerase.
 To prevent this, single-strand binding proteins bind to the DNA until a second strand is synthesized, preventing secondary structure formation.